srivenkateswaran6002/Event-Management-CRUD-App/README.md

 # Event Management CRUD App

-This is a simple **Event Management System** built as a learning project.
-The goal of this project is to understand and demonstrate how a **Django REST Framework backend** can work together with a **Next.js frontend** to perform basic CRUD (Create, Read, Update, Delete) operations.

-The main focus was on getting the full stack working correctly from backend to frontend, rather than spending a lot of time on UI polish.
+An **Event Management System** built using a Django REST Framework backend and a Next.js frontend.
+The application supports full CRUD operations on events along with user authentication and authorization.

+The project focuses on clean architecture, correct backend–frontend integration, secure API design, and handling real-world concerns such as authentication, authorization, loading states, and error handling.

 ---

 ## Project Overview

-The application allows users to:
+The application allows authenticated users to:

+* Register and log in to the application
-* View all events
+* View all events created by them
 * View details of a single event
 * Add a new event
 * Edit an existing event
 * Delete an event
+* Search events by title

-The backend provides REST APIs using Django REST Framework, and the frontend consumes these APIs using Fetch or Axios.
+The backend exposes REST APIs using Django REST Framework, and the frontend consumes these APIs using Fetch or Axios.

+All event-related operations are protected and require user authentication.

 ---